 10. What is a challenge in your relationship with God?

-Letter-writing prompts about your local church
+Prompts about your local church

-1. How would you describe your pastor?
+1. How would you describe your church?

 2. What do you like about your local church?